Charlotte Lit’s “Pen to Paper” is a free weekly gathering for writers—anyone who writes or wishes to start (or restart).

 Each session is a complete unit, so you don’t need to commit to coming every week—but you’ll reap the benefits if you do!

-About the Facilitator: Megan Rich moved to Charlotte last summer from Denver, Colorado.
-She is the author of two books, a YA novel and a travel memoir, and is working on her third, a literary-fiction novel inspired by The Great Gatsby.
-As an undergraduate at the University of Michigan, she was chosen to participate in the highly-selective sub-concentration in creative writing, for which she completed a thesis of original poetry.
-With 12 years’ experience as a creative writing teacher, she looks forward to providing prompts and chatting with other writers who are working through their own projects.
+Megan Rich moved to Charlotte last summer from Denver, Colorado.
+She has written two books, a YA novel and a travel memoir, and is working on her third, a literary-fiction novel inspired by The Great Gatsby.
+As an undergraduate at the University of Michigan, she was chosen to participate in the highly-selective subconcentration in creative writing, for which she completed a thesis of original poetry.
+In addition, she is a current member of the two-year Lighthouse Writers Workshop Book Project program.
+With twelve years experience as a creative writing teacher, she looks forward to providing prompts and chatting with other writers who are working through their own projects.

 Kathie Collins Charlotte Lit Co-Founder & Executive Director

 Poet & Mythologist

 Kathie Collins, Ph.D., co-founder of Charlotte Center for Literary Arts, earned her graduate degree in Mythological Studies with an emphasis in Depth Psychology at Pacifica Graduate Institute, where she is currently an adjunct professor.
 A poet and lifelong student of Jungian psychology, Kathie thrives in the in-between space from which dreams and creativity emerge.
 She’s happiest when she can share that space with others and one of her great passions is bringing words and people together for transformative conversations.
 Kathie’s poetry has appeared in Immanence, Kakalak, BibleWorkbench, and Between.
 Her chapbook Jubilee was published by Main Street Rag in 2011.